 According to the American Chiropractic Association, lower back pain is the single leading cause of disability worldwide.
 Every year, Americans spend at least $50 billion on back pain—and that’s just for the more easily identified costs.
-Many people in the United States are just discovering the remarkable health benefits of owning their own massage chair.
+Many people in the United States are just discovering the remarkable health benefits of owning their own massage chairs.

 For hundreds and hundreds of years, Asian countries have recognized the benefits of massage therapy as a way to treat injuries ailments in the human body.
 It’s estimated that more than 20 percent of households in Japan own a massage chair.
 Compared to the US market, where it is estimated that only 1 percent of households have discovered the therapeutic revitalization of robotic massage.
-Eastern philosophy of massage therapy is nothing new, dating back thousands of years, however it is just now starting to catch on here in America.
+Eastern philosophy of massage therapy is nothing new, dating back thousands of years, however, it is just now starting to catch on here in America.

-Some people have the notion that massage chairs are a luxury item, reserved for only for those with disposable incomes.
-However the need for massage therapy in alleviating pain and stress affects as many as 80% of the population, and massage therapy is growing at 23% pace in the USA (Bureau of Labor Statistics).
+Some people have the notion that massage chairs are a luxury item, reserved only for those with disposable incomes.
+However the need for massage therapy in alleviating pain and stress affects as many as 80% of the population, and massage therapy is growing at a 23% pace in the USA (Bureau of Labor Statistics).
 85% of massage chairs sold in the US are purchased by individuals and families with median incomes, as American consumers increasingly recognize the quality of life gains available from therapeutic products.
-When you compare insurance-related costs of regular massage therapy, a premium massage chair can prove a valuable investment.
+When you compare the insurance-related costs of regular massage therapy, a premium massage chair can prove a valuable investment.

-Some common benefits of massage chairs and massage therapy are better sleep, quicker recovery from exercise and physical exertion, lowered stress, mental clarity and mood improvement.
+Some common benefits of massage chairs and massage therapy are better sleep, quicker recovery from exercise and physical exertion, lowered stress, mental clarity, and mood improvement.

 If you’re reading this, it’s no accident you’re looking into the possibility of owning your own massage chair – you’re part of a growing number of Americans who are learning of the powerful benefits of this remarkable health solution.

-“Health is the greatest wealth,” –Virgil
+“Health is the greatest wealth.”-Virgil